ufs-community/UFS_UTILS/docs/user_guide.md

   top and the number of vertical levels.
 Outputs the 'ak' and 'bk' parameters used by the forecast model to define the hybrid levels.

+- <a href="lsm_routines/index.html">lsm_routines</a> - Land surface
+  model-specific routines that are utilised elsewhere within UFS_UTILS.
+  Currently, contains the routines required by global_cycle to perform data assimilation updates to land model states